 There's only enough leg room in the third row for two kids or two very short adults.
 Getting into the third row is easier than it is in many SUVs, however, due to the ease of sliding and flipping the second-row seats.
 There are entry grab handles to aid getting inside, but the front-door handle is a bit narrow.
 The doors close with aluminum handles, but they too are narrow, with room for only two or three fingers.

 The interior trim in the standard model is a mix of dark wood, brushed aluminum and faux aluminum plastic.
-More real aluminum trim is an option and a great improvement over the plastic trim, which seems cheap by comparison.
+More real aluminum trim is an option and a great improvement over the plastic trim.